Ely College: Zero tolerance controversy

 In April 2011 the Daily Express dubbed Ely College "Britain's strictest school".
 In a newsletter to parents that month, Headteacher Catherine Jenkinson-Dix had issued a warning about the introduction of a zero-tolerance policy for the school, rigidly enforcing existing policies on school uniforms and discipline, plus restricting the use of mobile phones and iPods.
 Defending the action, she stated: "This is fundamental in preparing them for their future careers, where they certainly would not get away with being rude, dressing inappropriately and chewing gum."

 The school came under scrutiny in the national press over detentions.
 The Daily Mirror reported that on one day, one-fifth of the schools pupils were put in detention for "a crackdown on school behaviour".
 Some parents were supportive and by the following month Catherine Jenkinson-Dix was claiming the policy to have been a success, saying that it had enabled teachers to spend more time teaching as they are dealing with fewer distractions in the classroom.

 Ofsted reports

 In 2013, Ofsted rated Ely College as 'Good'.

 In 2015, Ofsted rated Ely College as 'Inadequate' and requiring special measures.
-This can be backed up by former students of the college.

 In 2019, Ofsted rated Ely College as ‘Good’ overall with ‘Outstanding’ effectiveness of leadership and management.